mz9ute/mz9ute/README.md

 I am glad something brought you to this Github page, since you're here I can tell a bit more:

 - 🔭 I’m currently working on making vehicles smart using telemetry data
-- 🌱 I’m currently learning MLOps and SQL
+- 🌱 I’m currently learning MLOps and Statistical learning theory
 - 💬 Ask me about Statistcs, Data Science, Machine Learning, Hybrid-Electric Vehicles
 - 📫 How to reach me: prateek.patel@vantage-power.com
 - 😄 Pronouns: He/Him